-Where are the limits?
+Where Are the Boundaries?

 We’ve often dreamt of going on holiday in the sun together.
 We’ve even booked the tickets, but then cancelled them.